fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 - A Flux GitRepository named `podinfo` is created that clones the `master` branch and makes the repository content available as an Artifact inside the cluster.
-- A Flux Kustomization named `podinfo` is created that watches the GitRepository for artifact changes.
+- A Flux Kustomization named `podinfo` is created that watches the GitRepository for Artifact changes.
-- The Kustomization builds the YAML manifests located at the specified `spec.path`, sets the namespace of all objects to the `spec.targetNamespace`, validates the objects against the Kubernetes API and finally applies them on the cluster.
+- The Kustomization builds the YAML manifests located at the specified `.spec.path`, sets the namespace of all objects to the `.spec.targetNamespace`, validates the objects against the Kubernetes API and finally applies them on the cluster.
-- As specified by `spec.interval`, every ten minutes, the Kustomization runs a server-side apply dry-run to detect and correct drift inside the cluster.
+- As specified by `.spec.interval`, every ten minutes, the Kustomization runs a server-side apply dry-run to detect and correct drift inside the cluster.
 - When the Git revision changes, the manifests are reconciled automatically.
-If previously applied objects are missing from the current revision, these objects are deleted from the cluster when `spec.prune` is enabled.
+If previously applied objects are missing from the current revision, these objects are deleted from the cluster when `.spec.prune` is enabled.

 You can run this example by saving the manifest into `podinfo.yaml`.